tongwu-msft/azure-rest-api-specs/documentation/documentdb/list-documents.md

   - "zh-tw"
 ---
 # List (ReadFeed) Documents
  Performing a GET on the documents resource of a particular collection, i.e. the docs URI path, returns a list of documents under the collection.
+ReadFeed can be used to retrieve all documents, or just the [incremental changes](https://docs.microsoft.com/azure/documentdb/documentdb-change-feed) to documents within the collection.

 ## Request